dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 }
 {{< / highlight >}}

-All this meant I could leave all the other methods fail (since they were not expected to be called) which saved me from having to write too much code and reduced the chance of errors in my tests.
+All this meant I could leave all the other methods fail (as they were not expected to be called) which saved me from having to write too much code and reduced the chance of errors in my tests.
 But it still led to an explosion of test classes in my test projects.

 Of course all these problems can be solved with the ‘proper’ tooling.
 For instance, cross-cutting concerns can be added by using compile-time code weaving (using [PostSharp](https://www.postsharp.net/) for instance), or by configuring your DI container using convention based registration, mixed with interception (interception uses dynamic proxy generation and lightweight code generation).
 The testing problems can be resolved by using Mocking frameworks (which also generate proxy classes that act like the original class).